PrashantShivajiBhapkar/PrashantShivajiBBhapkar.github.io/_posts/2018-01-01-All-you-need-to-know-about-Simple-Linear-Regression.md

 desc: "All you need to know about Simple Linear Regression"
 keywords: "Machine-Leanring,blog,Algorithm"
 categories: [Machine-learning]
-tags: [MACHINE, LEARNING, Linear Regression]
+tags: [MACHINE LEARNING, Simple Linear Regression, Linear Regression, OLS]
-icon: icon-html
+icon:
 ---

 Hello readers, wish you all a very happy new year!!